abdurrahmanbulut/lucky-dice-roller/README.md

-# Lucky Dice Roller Android App
+# Roll Dice Android App

 ## Overview

-Welcome to the Lucky Dice Roller Android App repository!
+Welcome to the Roll Dice Android App repository!
 This app provides a fun and interactive way to roll dice, where you can customize the number of dice and their sides.
 Built using Android and Kotlin, this app brings luck to your fingertips!

 ## Features Planned to Add